-Moto Z2 Play shaping up to be as good -- or better -- than its predecessor
+Lenovo’s Moto Z2 Play is slimmer, lighter, and more powerful than its predecessor

 Lenovo's original Moto Z was a big hit last year, and the next version is shaping up to be just as good -- if not better.

 Lenovo’s Moto Z Play was one of the most popular midrange smartphones of last year, and for good reason — it stuffed reasonably high-end hardware into a compact, affordable package.
 But it’s getting a little long in the tooth.
-Luckily, rumors about its successor — reportedly dubbed the Moto Z2 Play — have begun to emerge, and they suggest that it’ll be just as compelling as the original.
+Luckily, Motorola has taken the wraps off a new model — the Moto Z2 Play — that from all appearances appears to be a worthy successor.

-Here’s everything we know about the Moto Z2 Play so far.
+Here’s everything you need to know about the Moto Z2 Play.

+The Moto Z2 Play won’t blow anyone away with its specs, just like last year’s Moto Z Play.
+But it’s harder to do much better for its $500 asking price.

+The Moto Z2 Play packs a 5.5-inch Full HD (1,920 x 1,080 pixels) LCD screen in a water-repellent body that’s thinner (5.99mm) and lighter (145g) than last year’s model.
+Under the hood is an octo-core Qualcomm Snapdragon 626 system-on-chip running at 2.21GHz paired with 3GB or 4GB of RAM, and up to 64GB of storage expandable via a MicroSD card.

 Design

-One thing about the Moto Z2 Play that isn’t a mystery is its design.
-TechnoBuffalo managed to obtain an early rendering, and it looks a lot like last year’s model.
+In terms of design, the Moto Z2 Play it looks a lot like last year’s model.

-Perhaps the most obvious holdover from the earlier model is the 16-prong connector for Lenovo’s Moto Mods, the hardware add-ons that extend the phone’s functionality.
+Perhaps the most obvious holdover is the 16-prong connector for Lenovo’s Moto Mods, the hardware add-ons that extend the phone’s functionality.
 Among the growing library of peripherals are high-end cameras, external batteries, speakers, projectors, and even physical keyboards.

-The front-facing flash on last year’s Moto Z Play seems to have remained in place, as has the prominent circle-shaped rear camera hump.
+The front-facing flash on last year’s Moto Z Play has remained in place, as has the prominent circle-shaped rear camera hump.

-But the Moto Z2 Play isn’t without appreciable design tweaks.
-According to TechnoBuffalo, the home button now doubles as a fingerprint sensor, and supports swiping gestures that can replace on-screen navigation keys (much like the Moto G5 and G5 Plus).
-And the overall frame is slightly thinner.
+But the Moto Z2 Play isn’t without tweaks here and there.
+The home button now doubles as a fingerprint sensor and supports swiping gestures that can replace on-screen navigation keys (much like the Moto G5 and G5 Plus), and the overall frame is slightly thinner.

-The Moto Z2 Play’s specs are currently a mystery, but last year’s model gives a good frame of reference.

-The Moto Z Play sported a 5.5-inch Super AMOLED (1920 x 1080 pixels) screen shielded with Gorilla Glass 3, and a 2GHz octa-core Qualcomm Snapdragon 625 processor paired with 3GB of RAM.
-Rounding out those internals was 32GB of base internal storage (expandable via microSD), a fingerprint sensor, and a USB Type-C connector

 Pricing and Availability

-Note: Update: More than a month after rumors of a Moto Z Play successor emerged, Motorola has made it official: The Moto Z2 Play will launch later this year, priced at $500.
-By Kyle Wiggers.